srijansaxena11/telegram-file-uploader-bot/README.md

 - `secret_value`: The value for the secret parameter in the POST request.

 3. Run the main.py file and start sending files to your bot on Telegram.
 The bot will reply with the response from the URL after uploading each file.

+--Thanks to Bing ChatGPT for generating this accurate Readme File